artofthesmart/hypertext/README.md

 ![The Hypertext theme keeps things minimal.](assets/screenshot.png)

 **Why does this theme exist?**  Most Grav themes come with heavy JS requirements.
 Sometimes 1MB or more!
 These slow down browsers and create compatibility issues.
 Grav is a very powerful CMS but there should be an option for people who want something as close to hand-coded HTML as possible.
 This theme tries to separate form and function to create a truly unique experience.
+[It even works in windows 95](assets/win95.png)!

 ## Features